stevecochrane/express-web-app-example/README.md

 ### Notes

 There is still a lot that could be done to optimize things here.
-The error handling could probably be handled in a more optimal way, there's a lot of repetition in the exampleRestApi module, the router could be separated out from the main app file, etc.
+The error handling could probably be handled in a more optimal way, there's a lot of repetition in the htmlReferenceApi module, the router could be separated out from the main app file, etc.

 Also I took this as an opportunity to try out some different tech, so instead of Jade/Pug, this uses Handlebars, and